yk7335/PasswordProtectionProject/README.md

 Downloading Instructions:
     Download the Directory.exe file and run the program.
 You don't need python installed on your computer and this .exe file works with linux, mac, and windows.

 I have also attached the Directory.py to show my source code if anyone is interested.
+(OLD Directory Source.py is the old source code before the update)

 UPDATE (7/5/20):
     Added a menu option to show all the images saved so far